jasonumiker/eks-well-architected/README.md

 These would all apply if deploying to EKS too - but with these sometime subtle nuances:
 * Establish secure baselines and templates that are tested
-    * The security baselines for your Kubernetes IaC manifests are mostly defined by the project as the [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/).
-These control the parameters you can put in your PodSpec that would allow container escapes.
+    * Some sensible security baselines for your Kubernetes IaC manifests are defined by the Kubernetes project as the [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/).
+These control the parameters you can put in your PodSpec that would allow for things like container escapes.
-        * It can be difficult to meet the `restricted` standard, though, so having templates ready to go for your colleages that meet that standard can help smooth adoption
+        * It can be difficult to meet the top `restricted` standard, though, so having templates ready to go for your colleagues that meet that standard can help smooth adoption
-    * It can be helpful to nominate or build 'trusted' container base images/layers which are the equivilent of AWS AMIs for containers
+    * It can be helpful to nominate or build 'trusted' container base images/layers, which are the equivalent of Amazon Machine Images (AMIs), for your containers
 * Use automation to test and validate security controls continuously
-    * When it comes to the IaC, one thing that Kubernetes has that AWS doesn't is a built-in Admission Controller that will prevent non-compliant things from being deployed.
-So, rather than the pipelines providing our security oustside of the cloud/cluster you add it right to the cluster for it to enforce itself.
+    * When it comes to the IaC, one thing that Kubernetes has that AWS doesn't is a built-in [Admission Controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) that will look at the IaC being deployed and refuse to deploy any whose parameters don't meet your requirements.
+So, rather than the needing to configure pipelines to provide our security *outside* of the cloud/cluster, you can actually ask the Kubernetes to enforce it at runtime for you *inside* the API.
-        * If you put appopriate labels on your Namespaces then the [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/) Controller will enforce whatever your nominated [Pod Security Standard](https://kubernetes.io/docs/concepts/security/pod-security-standards/) is for you on anything being deployed to the cluster.
+        * If you put appropriate labels on your Namespaces then the built-in [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/) Controller will enforce whatever your nominated [Pod Security Standard](https://kubernetes.io/docs/concepts/security/pod-security-standards/) is for you on anything being deployed to the cluster.
         * And for more elaborate controls [Open Policy Agent's Gatekeeper](https://open-policy-agent.github.io/gatekeeper/website/) or [Kyverno](https://kyverno.io/) can help with enforcing more general standards on what is and isn't acceptable
 * Design CI/CD pipelines that test for security issues at each stage
-    * Putting container image vulnerability scans in your CI pipelines - in between when the contianer image is built and when it is pushed - is important to keep known vulnerabilities out of your environment
+    * Putting container image vulnerability scans in your CI pipelines - in between when the container image is built and when it is pushed - is important to keep known vulnerabilities out of your environment as well as to give instant feedback that teams can iterate against
+        * And AWS just added the ability to do this in your pipelines outside of ECR at re:Invent this year - https://aws.amazon.com/blogs/aws/three-new-capabilities-for-amazon-inspector-broaden-the-realm-of-vulnerability-scanning-for-workloads/
-    * The main difference here vs. deploying to a native AWS service is that deployment (or CD) is often handled by the GitOps operator - and so controlling it is more about putting mandatory tests on PRs to the IaC before they are merged rather than being part of a pipeline
+    * The main difference here vs. deploying to a more native AWS service is that deployment (or CD) is often handled by the GitOps operator (ArgoCD or Flux) - and so controlling it is more about putting mandatory tests on any Pull Requests before they are merged to the branch that represents that environment
 * Track changes to your workload to help with compliance auditing, change management and investigations
-    * If you follow the Kubernetes GitOps processes/flow then every change has to pass through git as a seperate commit - and so you will have a full audit trail there
+    * If you follow the Kubernetes GitOps processes/flow then every change has to pass through git as a separate commit - and so you are guaranteed to have a **full** audit trail